 If your tenants use Azure Active Directory (Azure AD) as their identity system, you can configure Azure App Service to use the /common endpoint to validate user tokens.
 This ensures that, regardless of the user's Azure AD tenant, their tokens are validated and accepted.

-You can also integrate Azure App Service with Azure AD B2C for authentication of consumers.
+You can also integrate Azure App Service with Azure AD B2C for consumers' authentication.

 Access Restrictions